A bench trial is a court proceeding in which a judge, instead of a jury, reviews the evidence and delivers the final verdict.

 - Small Claims Court: These cases involve low monetary amounts, so it is advantageous to use a bench trial.
 They provide a simple and quick process to handle small-scale disputes.

-- Complex Legal Matters: In cases where a complicated law is in question, it is beneficial to use a bench trial with a judge that specializes in that area.
+- Complex Legal Matters: In cases where a complicated law is in question, it is beneficial to use a bench trial with a judge who specializes in that area.
 This will allow the judge to make a more informed and accurate decision than the jury would.

 - Traffic Court: In most states, defendants do not have a right to a jury trial in traffic court, and traffic violation cases are handled as bench trials.